taazarel/Voheim/Guardian of Virtue.md

 ## Features
 **Programming:** Guardians follow programming and may not act against it.
 **Patience Testers:** Guardians will expose a weakspot if their target waits for one round.
 This weakspot has 5 hitpoints and an ac of 10.
 When hit, the guardian deactivates attack protocol.
+**Magical Resistance:** Any who wish to cast a spell on the Guardian must make a DC 15 INT check.
+Damage from spells is halved.

 ## Actions
 **Multiattack:** The Guardian makes two attacks with its spear, or other weapon.
 Or Two shots with its bow.